-Time management and prioritisation are important skills in any business, and especially in a growing tech company where things move fast.
-We spoke to Gordon, a Senior Engineer at Cutover, to discuss how he is using Cutover internally to improve his own time management.
+Time management and prioritization are important skills in any business, and especially in a growing tech company where things move fast.
+We spoke to Gordon, a Senior Engineer at Cutover, to discuss how he is using Cutover internally to improve his time management.

 What’s your role at Cutover?

 I’m a Senior Engineer and I’ve recently taken on responsibilities to do with service management.
-My main focus at the moment is the client-facing element of this, which is about ensuring that we are operating in a professional manner.
+My main focus at the moment is the client-facing element of this, which is about ensuring that we are operating professionally.
 Service management is all about time management, as by managing customer expectations I am helping them manage their own time.
 This means it’s incredibly important that I give updates and deliver when I say I will.

 Why is time management important to you?

 I have a finite amount of time to devote to a multitude of things, so I need to ensure that I’m making the best use of my time.
 It can sometimes be challenging to prioritise and execute on time and, if things aren’t running as smoothly as you’d like, there is a greater role to play in providing input and feedback to others - which can be stressful.
 Making sure that you are organised from the beginning reduces the occurrence of these difficult periods when things aren’t running to plan.
 If you improve your work and processes so that you’re in control, you can focus on the things that matter.